omor13/sapir/README.md

 ## Step 3️⃣: `clone the repo`

-Clone the repo to your server using `git clone`
+Clone the repo to your server using `git clone` , then navigate into the folder

-## Step 3️⃣: `Deploy the multi service app using Docker Compose` :
+## Step 4️⃣: `Deploy the multi-service app using Docker Compose` :

 ```sh
 docker compose up -d
 ```

+📧 Contact:
+email: `fadi@analiza-college.co.il`
+discord: `Fadi#5225`